Prenatal to Early Years

 Family Birthing Unit

 The Family Birthing Unit team at Selkirk Regional Health Centre feels honoured to play a role in welcoming babies into the world and getting families off to a good start.
-Visit the Family Birthing Unit page for more information and to take a tour!
+Visit the Obstetrics page for more information and to take a tour!

 Breastfeeding Your Baby

 Breastfeeding help is offered during our Whole Baby Love sessions to those that attend the group.
 These sessions are offered twice a week on Wednesdays from 10 a.m. to 12 p.m.
 (September to June) and on Thursdays from 1 to 3 p.m. (year-round).
 Each Thursday afternoon there is a Public Health Nurse available to answer breastfeeding questions.
 Every second Wednesday there is a Lactation Consultant available.
 Please call to see which weeks she will be here.
 For any questions regarding programs that are offered at Growing Years, please call 204-785-8218.
 We are open from 9 a.m. to 4 p.m.
 Monday to Friday.
 Please note we are closed from 12 to 1 p.m. for lunch each day and every Wednesday afternoon.

 More information on Breastfeeding Support Groups

 Baby Friendly Manitoba: Information for Parents on Breastfeeding